 - @AnthropicAI — Dario Amodei DoW

-This document was translated from the fr version into the en language using the gpt-5-mini model.
+This document was translated from the fr version into en using the gpt-5.5 model.
 For more information about the translation process, see https://gitlab.com/jls42/ai-powered-markdown-translator